-People living in these communities understand the needs of the people in their own area best.
-They are also the first responders to any new emergency.
+People understand the needs of the people in their own communities best.
+People living in the community are also the first responders to any new emergency.
 That’s why we aim to build up local organisations and churches, and support locally-led responses to disasters.

 Disasters and conflict